husky-misc/code-challenge/README.md

 }'
 ```

-At this point, if I request `GET /compute`, the JSON return should have the data:
+At this point, if I request `/compute`, the JSON return should have the data:
 ```
 data: {
   "ip_code": [